sqlitecloud/docs/sqlite/json1.md

 ## 1. Overview

-By default, SQLite supports twenty-nine functions and two operators for dealing with JSON values.
+By deTESTING WEBHOOKSfault, SQLite supports twenty-nine functions and two operators for dealing with JSON values.
 There are also two [table-valued functions](https://sqlite.org/vtab.html#tabfunc2) that can be used to decompose a JSON string.